 Minimum values of registration tax apply for non-EU vehicles having more than four years, depending on the CO2 of the vehicle.
 On registration of used cars, owners need to produce local VRT Certificates, local insurance policy and original Registration Certificate (logbook).
 In the case of new cars, a copy of the invoice and certificate of conformity will be required.

-Foreigners taking up residency in Malta and who wish to bring their own car will not need to pay import duty on the vehicle if the following conditions are satisfied
+Foreigners taking up residence in Malta and who wish to bring their own car will not need to pay import duty on the vehicle if the following conditions are satisfied

-- Must have had residence outside Malta for a continuous period of at least 24 months;
+- Must have had a residence outside Malta for a continuous period of at least 24 months;

 - Have transferred his/her residence permanently to Malta;